lucasvillagra/GFE-5p3/README.md

 # Code for the article: On the generalized Fermat equation of signature (5,p,3)

-This git repository contains files related to the computational part of the article: "On the generalized Fermat equation of signature (5,p,3)", avaliable at ArXiv.
+This git repository contains files related to the computational part of the article: "On the generalized Fermat equation of signature (5,p,3)", avaliable in arXiv, at https://arxiv.org/abs/2512.17845.

 For each result that requires computation, we list below the file containing the code to accomplish it: